babylonlabs-io/networks/bbn-test-5/babylon-node/README.md

 to the correct network.

 ## 3. Prepare for sync
 <!-- TODO: Specify height and version -->
-Testnet-5 underwent a software upgrade at height `X`, upgrading babylond from [v0.9.0](https://github.com/babylonlabs-io/babylon/releases/tag/v0.9.0) to `vA.B.C`.
+Before starting your node sync, it's important to understand that Testnet-5 underwent a software upgrade at height `X`, upgrading babylond from [v0.9.0](https://github.com/babylonlabs-io/babylon/releases/tag/v0.9.0) to `vA.B.C`.

-We will analyze several strategies below to sync your node in accordance with this event.
+There are three options you can choose from when syncing:
+1. Sync through a network snapshot (fastest method)
+2. Sync through state sync (quick catch-up without full history)
+3. Sync from scratch (complete sync from block 1)

+If you're syncing from scratch, you'll need to first sync with v0.9.0 until height `X`, then upgrade your binary to `vA.B.C` to continue syncing.
+Alternatively, you can use state sync or a snapshot from after the upgrade height to start directly with `vA.B.C`.
+Below are several strategies to sync your node, choose the one that best fits your needs.

 ### 3.1.
 Sync through a network snapshot